 Princess Julianna may be cursed to dwell in darkness, but she’s no damsel in distress.

-How to Break an Evil Curse is the first book in a fantasy series about a princess who may be cursed to live in darkness, but refuses to let her curse define her life.
+How to Break an Evil Curse is the first book in a fractured-fairytale series about a princess who may be cursed to live in darkness, but refuses to let her curse define her life.